simonhyll/cargo-commander/README.md

 ### load_dotenv

 Boolean, defaults to false.
 Allows you to load environment variables from a .env file.
-The .env file should be located in the same folder as where you're running `cargo cmd` from.
+The .env file should be located in the same folder as the file that contains the command being run.
 This option is unaffected by the `working_dir` option.

 ```toml
 # Create a .env file with the contents "HELLO=World"